CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 2/CSE321_project2_mnelyubo_readme.md

         - modeLCDvalues
     - Global variables modified:
         - timerMode is set to CountdownMode.
+        - countdownTicker is reattached by this function call in order to synchronize ticks with the button press.
         - The second line of the modeLCDvalues matrix for the countdown mode will be modified to represent the input time.
     - Functions called:
         - None